jianzou1/Emanon/post/_src/moon.md

 - Lily.
 - I originally planned to use ASCII art to create a picture based on the moon photo I sent you today.
 But I forgot where my ASCII code is!
 - ~~secret.~~
-- I wish I was spacial~
+- I wish I was special~
+- Joy, Sorrow, A Beautiful Heart